plone/plone.restapi/docs/source/email-notification.rst

 Contact Portal Users
 --------------------

+.. note:: This endpoint is NOT implemented yet.

 To send an email notification to another user of the portal, send a POST request to the ``/@email-notification`` endpoint on a particular user (e.g. the admin user)::

     POST http://localhost:8080/Plone/@users/admin/@email-notification